Common Fisheries Policy: 1992

 It was determined that there had been over-investment in vessels, over-fishing and that numbers of fish landed were decreasing.
 The review identified a need to improve compliance with the regulations.
 This led to a tightening of regulations and better monitoring of individual vessels.
 A second review was planned for 2002.

 1995

 Although fishing could be managed by reducing the fleet size, available fish vary from year to year too much to make this sensible.
 So a permit system was introduced stating where and when boats are allowed to fish.
 Scientific studies were commissioned to better-determine available stocks and guide allocation of permits.

 2009

 In 2009, the EU Commission launched a wide-ranging debate on the way that EU fisheries are managed.
 It received input from EU citizens, organisations and EU-countries and published a report on the consultation.

 In 2009, Iceland applied for European Union membership.
 The Common Fisheries Policy was not acceptable to Iceland, but the country hoped to negotiate a better deal.
-However, following a change in government Iceland withdrew their application.
+However, this was not so successful, and following a change in government Iceland withdrew their application.